Mehrangarh: History

-To ensure that the new site proved propitious; he buried a man of the Meghwal caste called "Raja Ram Meghwal", who offered his services voluntarily, alive in the foundations as this was considered auspicious those days.
+To ensure that the new site proved propitious; he buried a man of the Meghwal caste called "Raja Ram Meghwal", who offered his services voluntarily, alive in the foundations as this was considered auspicious during those days.
 "Raja Ram Meghwal" was promised that in return his family would be looked after by the Rathores.
 His family was granted land and to this day his descendants still live in Raj Bag, near Soor Sagar.

-Mehrangarh (etymology: 'Mihir' (Sanskrit) -sun or Sun-deity; 'garh' (Sanskrit)-fort; i.e.'Sun-fort'); according to Rajasthani language pronunciation conventions, 'Mihirgarh' has changed to 'Mehrangarh'; the Sun-deity has been the chief deity of the Rathore dynasty.
 Though the fortress was originally started in 1459 by Rao Jodha, founder of Jodhpur, most of the fort which stands today dates from the period of Maharaja Jaswant Singh (1638–78).
 The fort is located at the centre of the city spreading over 5 km on top of a high hill.
 Its walls, which are up to 36 m high and 21 m wide, protect some of the most beautiful and historic palaces in Rajasthan.

 Khandwaliya community one of the old traditional community had the knowledge of breaking the big stones made this fort with others.

 Entry to the fort is gained through a series of seven gates.
 The most famous of the gates are: